Best Tsukuba Musical Memories of 2014 – Tsukuba-born Violinist Maia Cabeza`s “Homecoming” and Anuna

 When it came to concerts in Tsukuba this year, the people in charge of programming along with the agents- perhaps even the Gods of music themselves- arranged it so that the best was saved for last.
 And though some of you might play devil`s advocate and charge me with most strongly remembering the MOST RECENT concerts of the year- I stress with confidence that even if I had seen these two particular shows at the beginning of the year – the Goldberg Variations performed by string trio (Imai, Cabeza and Cabezas) and the singing of the Irish vocal ensemble Anuna were the musical highlights in Tsukuba of 2014.

 Let me tell you a little about these two great experiences.

 The Goldberg Variations arranged for string trio November 22 at Nova Hall

 This was more than just great music and musicianship- it was a homecoming !
 And a long anticipated one, at that.

 It was exactly 20 years ago, that a baby girl was born in Tsukuba.
-Her parents were not only dear friends of mine, but core members of the Tsukuba foreign community of the time (the little apartment they lived in near Coco`s on Higashi Odori was the scene of some of Tsukuba`s best parties ever- and passing by the now run-down place at night I sometimes here the strains of salsa or the tango- and smell the MATTE tea being passed around.
+Her parents were not only dear friends of mine, but core members of the Tsukuba foreign community of the time (the little apartment they lived in near Coco`s on Higashi Odori was the scene of some of Tsukuba`s best parties ever- and passing by the now run-down place at night I sometimes here the strains of salsa or the tango- and smell the MATE tea being passed around.
 They should put a commerorative plaque on in front of the building!).